Bulgarian Navy: Organization 2025

 A "Division" is the equivalent of land forces battalion or air force squadron as the Bulgarian Navy follows the Russian naval tradition, according to which an "Operational Squadron" or "Оперативная эскадра" is a temporary formation, an equivalent of a land forces division and in modern times a "Squadron" of the Russian Navy is an equivalent of a land forces corps.

 According to the reform plans envisioned in the White Paper on Defence 2010, the two naval bases would be merged into one with two base facilities in Varna and Burgas.
 The manpower of the Navy would account to about 3,400 seamen.
 The ordered Eurocopter AS565 MB Panther helicopters were reduced from six to three units.
 Between 2011 and 2020 the naval "Longterm Investment Plan" should come into action, providing the sea arm of the Bulgarian military with modernised ships and new equipment.

 Ships

-The Bulgarian Navy will modernise three of its Wielingen-class frigates in the future.
-The frigates will be equipped with landing pads, allowing helicopters to land and take off from the ships' decks.
 The list does not include vessels assigned to the border police.
-The Bulgarian Ministry of Defense signed a contract on 12/11/2020 with Lürssen Werft Germany to build two patrol boats for the Bulgarian Navy.
-The boats will be built by the Bulgarian MTG Dolphin shipyard in Varna and delivered in 2025 and 2026 with the 984M lev (approximately €503M) price also including training.
+The Bulgarian Navy has inherited the Soviet tradition of "board numbers" (бордови номер), which means that unlike pennant numbers and hull classification symbols, they do not identify uniquely a vessel during its lifetime – for example, a ship can change numbers when it's transferred to another unit, and new ships reuse the numbers of old ones in the same unit.